 If a parotid gland is damaged or if surgery to a parotid is required (damage can occur due to inflammation, infection, and mumps, and tumors can require surgery), then related nerves may become damaged or may regenerate from such damage in a way that causes them to become "mixed up" and/or "intertwined" (so to speak).
 The result is that when a person is supposed to salivate, he or she may also sweat and experience facial flushing.
 This combination of sweating and flushing related to parotid trauma is called Frey's syndrome.
 Usually Frey's syndrome affects just one side of the face.

-Gustatory sweating can be very distressing because the mere idea of food can make a patient's face drenched with sweat.
+Gustatory sweating can be very distressing because the mere idea of food can make a person's face drenched with sweat.
 And because much of life's business (friendships, romances, networking, and celebrations) is conducted at mealtime, gustatory sweating can have extensive social, economic, and emotional implications.
 Fortunately, there are treatments available and medical professionals can help.
 In particular, topical antiperspirants or Botox injections have been shown to provide significant relief.
 According to Dr. David Pariser (founding Member and Secretary of the International Hyperhidrosis Society as well as 2009 President of the American Academy of Dermatology), Botox injections can provide "a couple of years" of relief from gustatory sweating.
-This is a much longer duration of effectiveness than is typically seen when Botox is used to treat other forms of hyperhidrosis.
+This is a much longer duration of effectiveness than is typically seen when Botox is used to treat other forms of hyperhidrosis, such as for underarm or palm sweating.
 (Please note, Botox has not been approved by the FDA for the treatment of gustatory sweating or Frey's syndrome so this is an "off-label" use of the medication.
 Off-label uses of medications are, however, very common.)